Harmeet-singh-Khalsa/oshop-angular/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+Go to the master branch to get the project using angular and asp.NET